Conference 2025

 Matthias Hornschuh, Composer, IU Spokesperson

-and Katharina Uppenbrink, managing director Authors' Rights Initiative
+and Katharina Uppenbrink, Managing director Authors' Rights Initiative

 Greeting

-Prof. Manos Tsangaris, President of the Academy of Arts
+Prof. Manos Tsangaris, President of the Academy of Arts (via video)

 Greeting